Speak with our Summit Experts 24/7

 • Operators unwilling to discuss altitude protocols

-Safety transparency should be clear and detailed — not vague.
+Above all, safety transparency should be clear and detailed — not vague.

 Safety Checklist Before Booking

-Before choosing a tour operator, confirm:
+Before choosing a tour operator, specifically confirm:

 • 7–8 day itinerary minimum